 Treatment for colorectal cancer may involve surgery, chemotherapy, biological therapy or radiation therapy.
 Some people have a combination of treatments.
-These treatments are described below.
+These treatments are performed by the

 Colon cancer sometimes is treated differently from rectal cancer.
 Treatments for colon and rectal cancer are described separately below.

 Your doctor can describe your treatment choices and the expected results.
 You and your doctor can work together to develop a treatment plan that meets your needs at

 Cancer treatment is either local therapy or systemic therapy:

 - Local therapy: Surgery and radiation therapy are local therapies.
 They remove or destroy cancer in or near the colon or rectum.
 When colorectal cancer has spread to other parts of the body, local therapy may be used to control the disease in those specific areas.